eisenivan/Weather-Service-powered-by-Regent/README.md

-# Regent 3.x Weather App Tutorial
+# Weather Service with Regent 3.x

 ## What is Regent?